 |* n/N = patients with baseline

-organism(s) eradicated and no new infections or superinfections/ total
+organism(s) eradicated and no new infections or superinfections/ total number

 ** n/N = patients with specified baseline organism eradicated/patients with specified baseline organism